Parenting Arrangements

 What if I have children under 18 years of age?

-Until the Court makes an Order both parents can make decisions in relation to a child, even if the child is not living with them.
+Until the Court makes an order in relation to long term decision-making, both parents can make long term decisions in relation to a child, even if the child is not living with them.
+Each parent may continue to make short term decisions for a child whether or not a Court order has been made in relation to decision making.

-The Court can also divide responsibilities.
-For example, one parent may have parental responsibility in relation to a child’s schooling and the other parent may have parental responsibility in relation to a child’s medical concerns.
-Parental responsibility relates to major long term issues but not issues such as haircuts, packing lunches, appropriate discipline measures or other day to day activities.
+The Court can also divide decision-making responsibilities.
+For example, one parent may have decision-making responsibility in relation to a child’s medical concerns, with other major long-term decisions to be made jointly by the parents.
+While decision-making responsibility is in relation to major long term issues, matters such as haircuts, personal hygiene, packing lunches, appropriate discipline measures or other day-to-day decisions may be made independently by each parent while the child is on their care.

-Where parties can agree to the living arrangement of a child they can enter into a Parenting Plan or file Consent Orders with the Court.
+Where parties can agree to the living arrangements for a child, they can enter into a Parenting Plan or file their agreement with the Court for Consent Orders to be made.

-If a child under the age of 18 is predominantly living with you, you should make contact with the Child Support Agency.
+If a child under the age of 18 is predominantly living with you, you should make contact with the Child Support Agency if you wish to seek financial support from the other parent for the costs of care of your child.

-If you are applying for a Divorce, a brief summary of the arrangements in relation to children need to be set out in the Divorce Application.
-You may also be required to appear in front of the Family Court Registrar to provide evidence that the proper arrangements have been made for children under the age of 18.
-Examples of proper arrangements are informing the Registrar of the child’s living arrangements, schooling and child support payments.
+If you are applying for a Divorce, a brief summary of the arrangements in relation to your child or children are required to be set out in the Divorce Application – including living arrangements, care arrangements, schooling and child support.
+You may also be required to appear in front of the Deputy Registrar of the Federal Circuit and Family Court of Australia to provide further information regarding proper arrangements that have been made your child or children.